 - Best PortableWeber Liquid Propane GrillCheck Latest Price

 When you think of backyard entertaining, you think of grilling hot dogs, corn cobs, and everything in between.
 Whether you’re planning to replace an old grill or to construct a full-blown outdoor kitchen, start with this guide.
 To simplify your search for the best grill to suit your goals and your budget, we’ve outlined the most important factors to bear in mind, which features to prioritize, and which grills rank as our top favorites.

-- BEST OVERALL: Weber Spirit II 2-Burner Propane Grill
+- BEST OVERALL: Weber Spirit E-210 Gas Grill

 - BEST CHARCOAL: Weber Original Kettle Premium Charcoal Grill

 - BEST BUILT IN: Bull Outdoor Products BBQ Angus 75,000 BTU Grill Head

 Choosing the Right Grill

 The Fuel Factor